 Tattersall’s Brasserie at the Broadway Hotel has a relaxed, unstuffy feel.
 This two AA rosette restaurant focuses on local produce, serving lunch, afternoon tea and dinner in the light-filled atrium – as well as a good Sunday roast.
 There’s also the more casual Jockey Bar next door, inspired by the Cheltenham Races, for drinks in the courtyard overlooking the village green.

-The Grill by James Martin is a new venture for the celebrity chef at The Lygon Arms.
-The menu features Chateaubriand and Côte de Boeuf alongside grilled steaks and lamb shanks, all served in the grand setting of their historic dining room with its vaulted ceilings and chandeliers.
+The Grill by James Martin is a recent venture for the celebrity chef at The Lygon Arms.
+The menu features 30-day dry-aged steaks and West Country lamb cooked on the grill, all served in the grand setting of their historic dining room with its vaulted ceilings and chandeliers.

 Another casual Broadway restaurant is Flipside, who serve delicious burgers (and are known for their wisteria-draped building in spring).
 Their succulent burgers come with a choice of chips, coleslaw or bean salad, and there are veggie, vegan and gluten-free options.